ppKrauss/MediawikiNavigator/README.md

 # MediawikiNavigator
 Simple and manutenable POST/GET access with Cookies, oriented to [file_get_contents()](http://php.net/manual/en/function.file-get-contents.php).

-Minimized and easy to use, do Mediawiki 1.16+ authentication, store the login cookies, and manage POST and GET access.
-Use the [Mediawiki API for login](http://www.mediawiki.org/wiki/API:Login).
+Minimized and easy to use: do [Mediawiki 1.16+ authentication](http://www.mediawiki.org/wiki/API:Login) (using API), store the login cookies, and manage POST and GET access.

 ## Usage ##